-Quitting Your Job, Understanding Your Own Mental Health And Finding Your Freedom
+Quitting Your Job, Coping With Mental Health And Finding Your Freedom

 Quitting your job can be the easiest thing to do or the most difficult thing to do in you life.
 There can be various contributions to decide your fate, such as, you’ve been offered a new job or you want to go travelling or you want change in career.
 But what about your mental health?
 How do we find our freedom from what seems to be holding us back?